dzastsed/dzastsed.github.io/_posts/2024-04-03-archive-org-faster-downloads.md

 ### Step 2

 Unpack the downloaded executable.
 You can place it anywhere, like in your ``Downloads`` directory.
 You could also add it to ``PATH`` so it can get called from anywhere.
-This guide will asume you placed it in ``Downloads``.
+This guide will assume you placed it in ``Downloads``.

 ### Step 3